-A regressive tax is a tax which results in a decrease in the tax rate as the amount subject to taxation increases.
-In a regressive tax rate system, the individuals with lower income pay a higher proportion of his or her income as tax than individuals with higher incomes.
+A regressive tax is a tax that results in a decrease in the tax rate as the amount subject to taxation increases.
+In a regressive tax rate system, the individuals with lower incomes pay a higher proportion of their income as tax than individuals with higher incomes.
 Here, the marginal tax rate is lower than the average tax rate.
 Any tax with a cap above which no taxes are paid can be considered a regressive tax.
 Examples of regressive tax include some forms of property taxes as well as sin taxes, among others.

 Progressive vs. Proportional vs. Regressive Taxes: What’s the Difference?